If You’re Only Cleaning With Windex, You’re Missing Out!

 4. Move Heavy Appliances

 The next time you need to slide your oven or fridge a few inches, grab your bottle of Windex first!
 Spray it liberally onto the floor in front of your appliance, which will help it slide along the floor with much less effort on your part.
-(Only recommended for Windex-safe surfaces!)
+(Only recommended for Windex-safe surfaces — we’ll go over those near the end of this post!)

 5. Shine Patent Leather